 There are many methods of blending colored pencil, but they can be classified in three basic ways.

-Over the course of the years, I’ve touched on each of these methods in various demonstrations and mini-clinics.
-Today, we’ll take a look at them all in the same place.
+Over the course of the years, I’ve touched on each of these methods in various demonstrations and tutorials, including a few tutorials dedicated to nothing but blending colored pencil.

 Basic Methods of Blending Colored Pencil